 Top 5 Menstrual Cups

-Are you convinced that a menstrual cup is just what you need for 2018?
+Are you convinced that a menstrual cup is just what you need for period protection during your time of the month?
 We hope so!
 Most people who try them are hooked for life.

-Without further ado, let’s get to our list of the Top 5 Menstrual Cups for 2018.
-There are a few classics, and a few top-quality newcomers to the scene.
+Without further ado, let’s get to our list of the Top 5 Menstrual Cups.
+There are a few classics, and a few top-quality new ones.
 We have also included a few honourable mentions—just because they’re not our favourite menstrual cups, doesn’t mean that other people don’t love them.

 It’s also the first one that most people use, and many of those people end up sticking with it for the rest of their lives.
 If it works, it works.
 There’s no reason to switch to another one if you try it, and it doesn’t leak.

-Because it’s so popular, you can get it easily in just about any country by ordering it on Amazon.
+You can get it easily in just about any country.